-In the opinion of many people, there is no sense of watching the ground from the plane except the high mountains with crags and tors.
-Usually, this terrain is much higher than surroundings, in effect, the haze layer is thinner making the view more clear unlike lowland and sea-level areas.
-Moreover, sometimes these lands are higher than the planetary boundary layer, thus looks more clear in the “free atmosphere”.
+In the opinion of many people, there is no sense of watching the ground from the plane except for the high mountains with crags and tors.
+Usually, this terrain is much higher than its surroundings, in effect, the haze layer is thinner making the view clearer unlike lowland and sea-level areas.
+Moreover, sometimes these lands are higher than the planetary boundary layer, thus looking more clear in the “free atmosphere”.
 Low-altitude lands are usually covered by thicker layers of haze, which makes them bluish and not clear enough.
 In this case, flightseeing is more difficult and may require the long-lenses to cover it better.

 Nowadays flight journeys are egalitarian.
 Planning the flightseeing begins real when we decide to go somewhere by plane.
-Mostly choosing your flight destination playing the leading role in flightseeing.
+Mostly choosing your flight destination plays the leading role in flightseeing.
 However the way how will you travel by plane there depends on you.
-As I said in my previous article I am not a person, who waste the time during the flight.
+As I said in my previous article I am not a person, who wastes the time during a flight.
 In terms of this, I would like to bring you a little advice on how to plan your flightseeing effectively.
 Recent articles were focused on taking pictures from the plane in general.
-Now is the time for the explanation which places and objects can we memorize from the plane.
+Now is the time for the explanation of which places and objects can we memorize from the plane.

 - Firstly you should consider your flying route.
 How to do it?
 Honestly, you don’t have a choice on short routes.
-For instance, when you are going to fly from London to Madrid regardless of the airlines the route is more or less the same.
-In the case of long haul flights, you can select these airlines, which offer flight with a stopover.
+For instance, when you are going to fly from London to Madrid regardless of the airline the route is more or less the same.
+In the case of long-haul flights, you can select these airlines, which offer flights with a stopover.
 For example, when you are planning to fly from London to Shanghai you have at least a few options to adjust your route.
-Except for the airlines, that offer a direct flight, there are other ones, in which stopover is necessary.
-For example, when you would like to see the Himalaya Mountains best choice will be a flight with a stopover in Dubai or Doha.
-Whole advice refers to the situation where you would like to see some particular region of the World from the plane.
+Except for the airlines, that offer a direct flight, there are other ones, in which a stopover is necessary.
+For example, when you would like to see the Himalayan Mountains best choice will be a flight with a stopover in Dubai or Doha.
+Whole advice refers to the situation where you would like to see some particular region of the World from a plane.
 In another case, the adjustment of your flight route will depend on your duration preferences and alternatively the place, that you would like to see on your stopover.